unicode-org/message-format-wg/README.md

 - #774 Refactor error types, adding a _Message Function Error_ type (and subtypes)
 - #769 Add `:test:function`, `:test:select` and `:test:format` functions for implementation testing
 - #743 Collapse all escape sequence rules into one (affects the ABNF)
-- _more to be added as the are merged_
+- _more to be added as they are merged_

 ## Implementations